prin-r/price_oracle/README.md

 # Overview

+We introduce the band price oracle module which will be the center of the price information.
+Other modules can connect with this module to get the price information from this module which help improving the defi ecosystem.
+Another benefit is that the system does not have to contruct the incenticve structure to create the decentralized oracle network which causes complications.
+In order to update the values in the band price oracle storage, users simply send the proof from Bandchain into the module.

 A price oracle module have three main functionalities
   1. Store price to the state
   2. Expose a function that allows other modules to read values from the store